kmorris01/Data-Visualization-/README.md

 #Summary--
 Creating charts/graphs to show visually the impacts of the Titanic Disaster.
 The charts/graphs will show number of survivals based on classes, age groups & sex.
-Females and upper class had a higher survival rate, compared to males and lower class.
+In exploring the data I found that Females and Upper Class had a higher survival rate, compared to males and lower class.

 #Design--Data Visualization--dimple.js
 I will be using dimple.js to display the charts.